 We welcomed the change of seasons with a family favorite, a simple apple galette.
-I was a Whole Foods a few days ago and happened upon a small stash of Pink Pearls—the apple of my dreams!
+I was at Whole Foods a few days ago and happened upon a small stash of Pink Pearls—the apple of my dreams!
 They have a light yellow-green skin with a bright pink interior and a sweet/tart flavor.
 Their season is so short, however (from August–September), that I hardly ever catch them here in Tulsa.
 I just about missed them again as the small remnant pile of tattered and bruised apples were almost inconspicuous situated amongst the larger overflowing piles of organic apples.

 That didn’t deter me.
 I patiently sifted through the homely pile and picked the best I could find, with minimal bruising and only a few nicks.
 I got my apples home and couldn’t wait to cut one open!
 Would they be as pretty pink as the pictures?
-I’ve been disappointed with yellow-brown blood oranges and red plums before and I was hoping these weren’t going to be a big let down as well.
+I’ve been disappointed with yellow-brown blood oranges and plums before and I was hoping these weren’t going to be a total let down as well.

 To say I was pleasantly surprised is an understatement!
 They were gorgeous and totally worth paying a slightly higher price point for apples with a bunch of bumps and bruises.
 While the galette is a gorgeous rose color before and after baking, which made for a pretty presentation, these pink apples are not necessary for the flavor.
 In fact, my go-to apples for pies & galettes (golden delicious, honeycrisp, pink lady, or gala) are a lot sweeter and make a much tastier galette, in my opinion, so don’t worry if you can’t manage to get your hands on any pink pearls.
 Just use any good baking apple in this galette and it’ll be amazing!

 - Homemade or store-bought dough, recipe below

 - 4–7 apples, peeled and thinly sliced (I used Pink Pearl apples, which gave the pretty pink color, but any good baking apple* will do.
 Use the all-natural glaze from this recipe to add a pretty pink color to any apple!)

 - 2 tablespoons melted butter (can use dairy-free)